VictoriaMetrics/VictoriaMetrics.github.io/Single-server-VictoriaMetrics.md

 * VictoriaMetrics can be used as long-term storage for Prometheus or for [vmagent](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmagent/README.md).
   See [these docs](#prometheus-setup) for details.
 * Supports [Prometheus querying API](https://prometheus.io/docs/prometheus/latest/querying/api/), so it can be used as Prometheus drop-in replacement in Grafana.
-  VictoriaMetrics implements [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL) query language, which is inspired by PromQL.
+  VictoriaMetrics implements [MetricsQL](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/MetricsQL) query language, which inspired by PromQL.
+MetricsQL is backwards-compatible with PromQL.
 * Supports global query view.
-Multiple Prometheus instances may write data into VictoriaMetrics.
-Later this data may be used in a single query.
+Multiple Prometheus instances or any other data sources may write data into VictoriaMetrics.
+Later this data may be queried in a single query.
 * High performance and good scalability for both [inserts](https://medium.com/@valyala/high-cardinality-tsdb-benchmarks-victoriametrics-vs-timescaledb-vs-influxdb-13e6ee64dd6b) and [selects](https://medium.com/@valyala/when-size-matters-benchmarking-victoriametrics-vs-timescale-and-influxdb-6035811952d4).
   [Outperforms InfluxDB and TimescaleDB by up to 20x](https://medium.com/@valyala/measuring-vertical-scalability-for-time-series-databases-in-google-cloud-92550d78d8ae).